skuill/LyricsScraperApi/README.md

 * `docker`

 ## Built with
-* [LyricsScraperNET](https://github.com/skuill/LyricsScraperNET) - 🎼 A library for .NET that provides an API to search for lyrics of a song from the web
+* [LyricsScraperNET](https://github.com/skuill/LyricsScraperNET) - 🎼 A a versatile .NET library that provides an API for searching song lyrics from the web.
 * [Serilog](https://serilog.net/) - Simple .NET logging with fully-structured events
 * [FakeItEasy](https://fakeiteasy.github.io/) - A .Net dynamic fake framework for creating all types of fake objects, mocks, stubs etc.
 * [Automapper](https://automapper.org/) - A convention-based object-object mapper.